kawaiiDango/pano-scrobbler/instructions.md

 ### For desktop:

-- If you intend to package a build for desktop, use OpenJDK 21 as your gradle JDK, as the built-in one does not contain jpackage
+- If you intend to package a build for desktop, use OpenJDK 21 as your gradle JDK, as the built-in one does not contain jpackage.
+Also have [makensis.exe](https://nsis.sourceforge.io/Main_Page) in your PATH.